Mike Vernon (ice hockey): Calgary Flames

 Three of Vernon's nine regular season wins came against the Winnipeg Jets, Calgary's first round opponent in the 1986 Stanley Cup playoffs.
 Though he had only 21-games of NHL experience, Vernon was named the starter for the series.
-He led the Flames to a three-game sweep of Winnipeg, followed by seven-game series victories over the Oilers and St. Louis Blues to lead the Flames into the Stanley Cup Finals where the Flames ultimately fell to the Montreal Canadiens and their rookie goaltender Patrick Roy in five games.
+He led the Flames to a three-game sweep of Winnipeg, followed by seven-game series victories over the Oilers and St. Louis Blues to lead the Flames into the Stanley Cup Final where the Flames ultimately fell to the Montreal Canadiens and their rookie goaltender Patrick Roy in five games.

 Vernon solidified his position as the Flames' starting goaltender in 1986–87, finishing third in the NHL with 30 wins.
 His 39 wins the following season was second in the league, one behind Grant Fuhr.
 He played in the 1988 All-Star Game, his first of four consecutive appearances in the event, and helped the Flames win the Presidents' Trophy as the NHL's top team in the regular season.
 The Flames were upset by the Oilers in the playoffs, however.

 "There's no question I feel really happy winning it.
 (But) if you look down our lineup, there are so many guys that could have won.
 When you look back at the Vancouver series, Mike Vernon stood on his head for us in overtime.
 If it weren't for him, we wouldn't be here today."

 — —Al MacInnis, after being named Conn Smythe Trophy winner as the most valuable player of the 1989 playoffs.

 The 1988–89 season was one of Vernon's finest.
 He led all NHL goaltenders in wins with 37 and was second with a 2.65 GAA.
 He was named to the second All-Star team and helped Calgary post the best record in the League.
 He finished second to Roy in voting for the Vezina Trophy as the league's top goaltender.
 The Flames entered the 1989 playoffs as heavy favourites to defeat Vancouver in the opening round, but the Canucks forced Calgary to a seventh and deciding game in the series.
 The game went to overtime, during which Vernon was forced to make a spectacular glove save on a Stan Smyl breakaway.
 That save came to be a defining moment of Vernon's career, and was later called "the save that won the Cup".
 The Flames defeated Vancouver when Joel Otto scored the winner, then went on to defeat the Los Angeles Kings, Chicago Blackhawks and Montreal Canadiens to win Calgary's first Stanley Cup championship.